krontech/chronos-cam-app/doc/testing/VIDEOSAVE.md

 3. Tap the 'Save' button to try and save the file.
     * A dialog box should pop up warning the user that the file size is bigger than 4GB.
 4. Tap the "No" button to close the pop up warning.
-    * The camera should not attempt to save the vide file.
+    * The camera should not attempt to save the video file.
 5. Tap the 'Settings' button to open the Save settings window.
 Select "Raw 12bit packed" as the save format and tap the close button to exit the save settings window.
 This should yeild a file size of approximately 3.11GiB, which should be supported by FAT32.
 6. Tap the 'Save' button to try and save the file.
-    * The camera should beging recording the file to the SD card.
+    * The camera should begin recording the file to the SD card.
 Depending on the performance of the card, the camera should average around 4-5fps while saving the video file.
 7. Wait for the video to complete saving, and then select a new video region of approximately 1600 frames in length using the Mark Start and Mark End buttons.